pablogrr/Deep_Face_Detection/README.md

 # Deep_Face_Detection
-# Some NN and CNN to create a face detector
+Some NN, CNN, LSTM to create a face detector